Sun Exposure: Finding a Balance

 Skin cancer is the most common type of cancer diagnosed in the United States.
 Since the main cause of skin cancer is ultraviolet (UV) rays from the sun, people are conscious of the harmful effects of sun exposure.
 Reducing your risk for skin cancer includes covering yourself with high SPF (sun protection factor) sunscreens and avoiding midday sun.
 While there are still many sun worshipers out there, most people are now aware of the risks of sun exposure.Experts suggest the following:

-- Use sunscreen.
-Make sure the sunscreen protects against UV radiation.
+- Use sunscreen with an SPF of at least 30.
+Make sure the sunscreen protects against UVA and UVB radiation.

 - Do not stay out in the sun for a long time, especially when the sun is at its strongest (mid-morning to late afternoon).

-- Wear long sleeve shirts and long pants.
+- Wear long sleeve shirts and long pants made of a tightly woven material, such as linen.
 It is also a good idea to wear sun hats and sunglasses when outdoors.
+UV protection clothing is available, but the protection wears off with each laundering and standards are still being developed.

 - Do not use sunlamps and tanning booths.